-- 1. Choose the correct alternative and also provide your justification.
+1. Cho ose the correct alternative and also provide your justification

-- 1. A loss incurring company and a profit making company may \\\\\ in order to reduce the overall incidence of \\\\ under the Income-tax Act, 1961.
+1. A loss incurring company and a profit making company may in order to reduce the overal incidence of under the Income-tax Act, 1961.

-- (a) merge, income
+(a) merge, income

-- (b) merge, tax liability
+(b) merge, tax liability

-- (c) income, merge
+(c) income, merge

-- (d) tax liability, merge
+(d) tax liability, merge

+Reason:

 Loss of amalgamating company shall be adjusted with income of amalgamated company.
 Such adjustment will overall reduce the tax liability of the amalgamated company.

-- 2. According to section 2 (1B), "amalgamation, in relation to companies means, the merger of one or more companies with another company or the merger of two or more companies to form one company" provided all conditions except the following are satisfied : - (a) All assets to be transferred from amalgamating company to the amalgamated company - (b) All liabilities including contingent liabilities to be transferred from amalgamating company to amalgamated company - (c) Shareholders holding at least 3/4th in value of shares of the amalgamating company should become shareholders of the amalgamated company - (d) Shareholders holding at least 9/10th in value of shares of the amalgamating company should become shareholders of the amalgamated company in such a manner that-
+- According to section 2(1B), "amalgamation, in relation to companies means, the merger of one or more companies with another company or the merger of two or more companies to form one company" provided all conditions except the following are satisfied: - (a) All assets to be transferred from amalgamating company to the amalgamated company - (b) All liabilities including contingent liabilities to be transferred from amalgamating company to amalgamated company - (c) Shareholders holding at least 3/4th in value of shares of the amalgamating company should become shareholders of the amalgamated company - (d) Shareholders holding at least 9/10th in value of shares of the amalgamating company should become shareholders of the amalgamated company the merger of one or more companies with another company; or the merger of two or more companies to form one company;